Chia-Network/chialisp-web/docs/puzzles/offers.md

 -----
 ### CLI examples

-For detailed examples of offers using the the command line interface, see our [CLI tutorial](../tutorials/offers_cli_tutorial.md "Offers CLI tutorial").
+For detailed examples of offers using the command line interface, see our [CLI tutorial](../tutorials/offers_cli_tutorial.md "Offers CLI tutorial").

 -----
 ## RPCs